Welcome to Seasonal Gardening

-Covering the whole of the UK (Great Britain, England, Scotland & Wales) - Hardiness Zones 7, 8 & 9.
+Covering the whole of the UK (Great Britain, England, Scotland & Wales) and other northern temperate zones.

 Take time this month to finish off any winter digging, this opens up the soil ready for frosts to break it down.
 Improve difficult soils by adding lots of humus and organic matter.
 There is still plenty of time from now until the end of the month to plant spring bulbs.

 Don't forget to order seed catalogues early so you can make plans for what to grow next year.

 An easy way to brighten up your home this Christmas is to buy house plants that have been specially bred to flower in winter.
 Bulbs and plants that have been treated to flower indoors at Christmas are grown in vast numbers for the gardening trade.
 They make great presents and many hardy varieties can be reused in the garden once the festive season is over.
 Read more...

 If you are planning on buying a real Christmas tree this year, then take a look at our article on ways to prevent that annoying needle drop.

 Cold Weather Precautions

 If you have not done so already, take time now to protect susceptible plants from the worst of the weather.
 Cover semi-tender plants with protection to prevent the worst of the frost.
 Unwanted conifer branches are ideal for use as a blanket to protect tender climbers or shrubs.
 Semi-hardy perennials can be protected with a covering of old fern leaves, straw or other forms of open mulch or you can use garden fleece.

 After heavy snowfalls, take a few moments to brush off or shake covered branches of trees, hedges and large shrubs.
 Heavy snow can weigh down the branches, causing them to snap or bend out of shape.